ngendah/learn-kubernete-setup/README.md

   If you are using Windows, I would recommend using [WSL](https://ubuntu.com/wsl).

-- 2 x86_64 VM servers with `Ubuntu 22.04 server`, preferably minimized; no opionion how you do it.
+- 2 x86_64 VM servers with `Ubuntu 22.04 server`.
 Designate one server as the control plane node and the other as worker node.

   * By hand;

     - Download `Ubuntu 22 server` iso images.

-    - Use `Virt Manager` or `Virtual Box` to create the 2 servers.
+    - Use `Virt Manager` or `Virtual Box` to create the 2 minimized servers.

       - Configure the 2 servers with the same user login.